-Damages available to surviving children under age 18 include damages for the loss of familial relationship.
+Damages available to surviving children under age 18 include compensation for the loss of "familial relationship," meaning the loss of the deceased's comfort, society, affection, guidance, and companionship.
 These damages may also be capped or reduced just as damages paid to the surviving spouse may be capped or reduced.

 Learn more about the types of damages that might be available in a wrongful death case, and read the full text of Indiana's wrongful death damages statute at N.H.
 Rev. Stat. § 556:12.

 In all states, wrongful death claims must be filed within a certain amount of time set by a law called a "statute of limitations."
 In New Hampshire, the statute of limitations that applies to wrongful death cases states that the lawsuit must be filed within three years of the date of the person's death.
 If the claim is not filed within this time period, the court will almost certainly refuse to hear the matter at all.